PhilAldridge/Academy-PhotoApp/README.md

 Use the HTTP URL to clone locally and setup environment:

 1. Open VS Code
-2. Click on Terminal to open a new terminal using **Powershell** (NOTE: You can clone this in WSL if you need hot reload to work)
+2. Click on Terminal to open a new terminal (this should be WSL), and make sure you are in your HOME directory (cd ~ to make sure)
 3. Clone the Repository (git clone https....etc)
 4. Navigate to the **hack-day-1-boilerplate** folder and switch to the new branch (git checkout branchname)
 5. In VSCode, select File > Open folder
 6. Navigate to where your repository folder **hack-day-1-boilerplate** is and click open
-7. Open a new terminal in VS Code and switch the terminal to **Ubuntu (WSL)** (to the right of the Powershell text, click the down arrow next to the plus sign to select)
+7. Open a new terminal in VS Code
 8. Navigate to the hack-day-1 folder if you are not in it
 9. run the command _sudo apt install npm_